D3nFaina/Training4inteviews/README.md

 # Training4inteviews
-Classic interview questions solved by me and later improved by AI / other people / me finally using my brain This file is getting modifies everyday, better explanations are contained within the code file.
+Classic interview questions solved by me (using either Python or C++ or both) and later improved by AI / other people / me finally using my brain
+This file is getting modifies everyday, better explanations are contained within the code file.

 This is ~not~ my first change on GitHub!